pkprincekumar7/annual-sports-event-full/README.md

 - MongoDB indexes are automatically created when the Player model is first loaded
 - Cache is automatically cleared on authentication failures
 - Request cancellation prevents state updates after component unmount
-- **Error Boundary** wraps the entire application to catch and handle React errors gracefully
+- Error Boundary wraps the entire application to catch and handle React errors gracefully
-- **Logging utilities** are used throughout the codebase for production-ready error tracking
+- Logging utilities are used throughout the codebase for production-ready error tracking
 - All console statements have been replaced with logger utilities for better production control
-- **Authentication persistence**: User authentication is preserved across page refreshes using JWT tokens stored in localStorage
+- Authentication persistence: User authentication is preserved across page refreshes using JWT tokens stored in localStorage
-- **Optimized API calls**: `/api/me` endpoint fetches only current user data instead of all players, improving performance and reducing network traffic
+- Optimized API calls: `/api/me` endpoint fetches only current user data instead of all players, improving performance and reducing network traffic
-- **Modal UX**: Modals require explicit close action (X button or Cancel) - they don't close on outside click to prevent accidental closures
+- Modal UX: Modals require explicit close action (X button or Cancel) - they don't close on outside click to prevent accidental closures

 ## Security Considerations